 Get started with Copyleaks for free today!

-Does the Tone Decides the Usage of Exclamation Marks.
+Tone Decides the Usage of Exclamation Marks

-For exclamation marks, a writer needs to realize the tone of a sentence.
+For exclamation marks, a writer needs to understand the tone of a sentence.
 The mood of a sentence decides the expression that will be followed by an exclamation point.
-In such cases, one may use the exclamation after the word.
-For example, the emotions of sorrow and joy us e exclamation marks, and the writers use them as, ‘Alas!’, ‘Hurrah!’ etc.
+In such cases, one may use the exclamation after a single word if that word can be construed as a complete sentence in and of itself.
+For example, the emotions of sorrow and joy often call for the use of exclamation marks: ‘Alas!’, ‘Hurrah!’.

-Sometimes, the exclamation points are used after a whole sentence.
+Sometimes, exclamation points are used after a whole sentence.
 For example, ‘How gorgeous the lady is!’

 As an expression of surprise: “Wow!
-The show-piece is very pretty!”
+The showpiece is very pretty!”

 As an expression of sorrow and disappointment: “Oh no!
 He got hurt during the race.”